-- Goal: Maintain the viability, operational efficiency, and productivity of the town's agricultural resources for current and future generations. - Goal: Balance future development with the protection of natural resources. - Goal: Preserve groundwater and surface water quality and quantity. - Goal: Protect the quality of air for human life and wildlife. - Goal: Preserve green, open space areas for the purpose of protecting related natural resources including wildlife habitat, wetlands, and water quality. - Goal: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values.
+Goal: Maintain the viability, operational efficiency, and productivity of the town's agricultural resources for current and future generations.

+Goal: Balance future development with the protection of natural resources.

+Goal: Protect groundwater quality and quantity.

-- Goal: Control the extraction of mineral resources and potential adverse impacts on the community. - Goal: Preserve rural character as defined by scenic beauty, a variety of landscapes, curved roads, attractive design of buildings and landscaping, undeveloped lands, farms, small businesses, and quiet enjoyment of these surroundings. - Goal: Preserve significant historical and cultural lands, sites, and structures that contribute to community identity and character. - Goal: Strengthen opportunities for youth in the community including youth oriented activities and facilities and additional community involvement.
+- Goal: Preserve surface water quality including lakes, ponds, flowages, rivers, and streams. - Goal: Preserve and protect woodlands and forest resources for their economic, aesthetic, and environmental values. - Goal: Balance future needs for the extraction of mineral resources with potential adverse impacts on the community. - Goal: Preserve rural character as defined by scenic beauty, a variety of landscapes, curved roads, attractive design of buildings and landscaping, undeveloped lands, farms, small businesses, and quiet enjoyment of these surroundings. - Goal: Preserve significant historical and cultural lands, sites, and structures that contribute to community identity and character.